 The lecture sequence will be presented in a systematic fashion with accompanying overheads to facilitate organization and understanding of the lecture material.
-Significant emphasis will be placed upon physiological processes, where appropriate, with an aim toward an appreciation for the integration of various physiological processes.
+Emphasis is placed upon physiological processes with an aim toward an appreciation for the integration of human body systems.